England is now the only part of the U.K. where firefighters are not given a statutory duty to respond to flooding incidents.

 An increasing amount of time is spent by fire crews dealing with flooding - 70% of boat rescue teams mobilised in the December 2015 floods were fire and rescue service boat teams.
 During those floods firefighters in the UK attended over 3,000 incidents.

-The FBU is campaigning for a statutory duty for firefighters in England and Wales to respond to flooding, like their counterparts in Scotland and Northern Ireland currently have.
+The FBU now want Westminster to follow suit and grant firefighters in England a statutory duty for flooding, like their counterparts in Scotland, Wales and Northern Ireland have.